 Note: This recipe only uses half the sheet cake, so either make 2 hot fudge cakes to use all the cake, or save the other half for another use.
 Regardless, it will be easier to assemble the cake if you work with half at a time.
 If you decide to make the whole cake into fudge cake, you will have enough fudge sauce for all the slices, but you will need to get 2 containers of ice cream, of which you will probably use about 1 1⁄2.

-You can recreate the Shoney's Hot Fudge Cake at home with this easy recipe.
+You can make your own Shoney's Hot Fudge Cake at home.

-- 1 package Duncan Hines Devil’s Food Cake Mix
+- 15.25 ounces Duncan Hines Devil’s Food Cake Mix

 - 1/2 cup cold water